 Allowing other road users go first.
 A yield sign assigns the right-of-way to traffic in certain intersections.
 If you see a yield sign ahead, be prepared to let other drivers crossing your road take the right-of-way.

-A law stating that drivers under the age of 21 with measurable blood alcohol concentration of .02 percent will be charged with Operating Under the Influence (OWI).
+California law states that drivers under the age of 21 with measurable blood alcohol concentration of .01 percent will be charged with Driving Under the Influence (DUI).